rodriggj/gRPC_demo/readme.md

 2. _REST introduces a need for "middleware"_

-Aside from being _chatty_ another limitation to REST is that the multiple resource calls often require some logic to reconstruct the response needed for the consuming application.
+Aside from being _chatty_ another limitation to REST is that the multiple resource calls often require some logic to construct the response needed for the consuming application.
 This introduces the need for some form of `middleware` or `computational layer` that is used to deserialize payloads, execute data transformation, manage the life-cycle of the data (do you retain for error-handling or purge immediately), etc. in order to construct the appropriate data schema that the consuming entity requires.
 This middleware introduces security & compliance implications (e.g. Personal Identifiable Information (PAN)), storage & compute implications, and a scope of work that needs to be designed, built, deployed, and maintained.

 3. _REST endpoints can become complex_